Phase 1B – Southern Tinamba Modernisation

 When does the project start and when will it finish?

-The project works will start in the 2017 winter.
-Under the funding agreement we will complete the project within four years.
+The project works began in the 2017 winter with 1.6km of pipeline and a new offtake completed in stage 1.
+Under the funding agreement we will complete the project by December 2021.

 When will consultations and construction happen?